 8. He has a big family

 From his first marriage, Nelson had Lana, Susie and Willie "Billy" Hugh, Jr, who passed away in 1991.
 Paula and Amy Lee Nelson came from his relationship with Connie Koepke.
 Nelson has been with current wife Annie D'Angelo since 1991 and they have two sons, Lukas Autry and Jacob Micah.
+Plus, he's toured and recorded for years with his sister Bobbie.

 9. He's won 13 Grammy awards